dimitrisgiannak/React-Django-Firebase-E_shop/README.md

 * Rating
 * Search bar with autocomplete
 * User profile with orders
-* Change your profile credencials
+* Change your profile credentials
 * Paypal integration
 * Chatroom with Firebase